Support & Supervision

 - If you need more information about IDE specific content and regulations for Doctoral Education, you can contact Wilfred van der Vegte.

-The secretaries of your department can give you support in employment affairs, finding a workplace, information on the TU Delft internet subscription for your home address and administrative day to day matters like reimbursement of costs you have made for your PhD project, your TU business cards and information about the TIM website.
+The secretaries of your department can give you support in employment affairs, finding a workplace, information on the TU Delft internet subscription for your home address and administrative day to day matters like reimbursement of costs you have made for your PhD project and information about the TIM website.

 For career support and psychological support you can find additional information at the University Graduate School website.